ICIQ-DMP/eChempad-public-mirror/doc/SIGNALS_METADATA.md

         },
         "children": {
           "links": {
-            "self": "PARSED FOR CHECKS, recursively parsed from the base Journal inorder to scratch all data from the journal. "
+            "self": "PARSED FOR CHECKS, recursively parsed from the base Journal inorder to scratch all data from the container. "
           }
         }
       }